jamesmandrews/docker-ssl-nginx-reverse-proxy-ssl-gitea/README.md

 ```

 The SSL layer We define our webroot, and our index file type.
 We'll also define where we'll keep our certificate files.
-In our setup all certificates for all domains will go into one file.
+In our setup, all certificates for all domains will go into one file.

 ```